-There are some furniture pieces which are just elegant by nature and there’s nothing quite so elegant as a round entryway table.
+There are some hallway furniture pieces which are just elegant by nature and there’s nothing quite so elegant as a round entryway table.
 It inspires thoughts of grand manors, pretty arrangements and luxury hotel lobbies.
 Start with a special piece and let the best in the business inspire your next entryway design.
 (Bonus: most dining tables are perfectly suitable as entryway tables.)

 1. Contemporary Elegance

 Louise Bradley’s signature style comprises a layered, cool neutral palette, formal styling of free-form objets and a sense of quiet grandeur and this hallway combines all three with finesse.
-The black high-gloss entryway table – which sits ahead of a hallway sofa arrangement – is decorated with reflective silver banding, providing a simple but interesting twist on a timeless design.
+The black high-gloss hallway table – which sits ahead of a hallway sofa arrangement – is decorated with reflective silver banding, providing a simple but interesting twist on a timeless design.
 Couples of diaphanous glass vases and bronze bowls have enough presence to fill the table in a simply elegant way but still feel harmonious with the overall design in both colour and texture.

 Image Credit: Thomas Pheasant

 2. Classical Appeal

 This Thomas Pheasant entryway is one of a lucky ten which get to enjoy his limited edition, mahogany and cast bronze centre table with ivory marble top.

 The special design – placed front and centre in a grand Washington DC residence – recalls a classical spirit.
 A tripod radial base characterises its silhouette and a dish-like finial adds interest and references ancient decorative arts.